jbinfo/linkedin_sales_navigator_scraper/README.md

 The scraper extract first name, last name, full name, public profile URL, company name, company profile URL.

 ## Purchase
-If you're interesting to purchase this scraper, please drop me a message here: http://pph.me/baazzilhassan hit the contact button OR via my email, you can find it in my Github profile: https://github.com/jbinfo
+If you're interesting to purchase this scraper, please drop me a message here: http://pph.me/baazzilhassan hit the contact button OR via my email address, you can find it in my Github profile: https://github.com/jbinfo

 You can customize the scraper, just be more specific in you message, in order to undertand your requirements, thank you.